dfinity/icfront/README.md

 This project builds a custom service worker which enables a custom domain with end-to-end security for a specific canister smart contract on the Internet computer blockchain.
+The service worker can be served as static assets from any internet connected device and after the service worker is loaded, all data is transfered directly between the client and the Internet Computer blockchain.

 Ultimately security of any site using standard web technology depends on DNS since control of DNS allows the site to be redirected and enables control of TLS certificates.
 Consequently for a standard web site